webqit/quantum-js/README.md

 </script>
 ```

-And the ideas there are powerful enough to simplify how we build single page applications!
+And the ideas there are coming to simplify how we build single page applications!

 <details><summary>Sneak peak</summary>